| |

 three and multiplying by two (e.g., a six quarter-hour course divided by three

-is two which is multiplied by two which equals four semester hours).
+equals two which is then multiplied by two which equals four semester hours).

 top |